Blue Hill Plaza

-Blue Hill Plaza, located in Pearl River, New York approximately 20 miles north of New York City, is an office complex consisting of a 21-story office tower and an eight-story office building on 90 acres of landscaped and wooded property.
+Blue Hill Plaza, located in Pearl River, New York, approximately 20 miles north of New York City, is an office complex consisting of a 21-story office tower and an eight-story office building on 90 acres of landscaped and wooded property.

-The two buildings comprise nearly 1.2 million square feet of leasable space, about 40 percent of the office space leasing market in Rockland County, with approximately 1,800 people employed by tenants ranging from smaller start-ups to large offices of well-known corporations such as Blue Hill Data Services, Verizon, Orange & Rockland Utilities, Active International, Fujitsu and Hunter Douglas.
+The two buildings comprise nearly 1.2 million square feet of leasable space, about 40 percent of the office space leasing market in Rockland County, with approximately 1,800 people employed by tenants ranging from smaller start-ups to large offices of corporations such as Blue Hill Data Services, Verizon, Orange & Rockland Utilities, Active International, Fujitsu, and Hunter Douglas.

 History

 Originally planned as the first two buildings of a four-building complex at the northwest end of Lake Tappan, Blue Hill Plaza was designed by notable modernist architectural firm Skidmore, Owings & Merrill.
 Completed in 1972, it was one of the last projects built by Uris Buildings Corporation of New York City.